monome/docs/norns/help.md

 #### standard norns

 The easiest method to flash the disk image is using [etcher](https://www.balena.io/etcher/).
 It is available for Linux, MacOS, and Windows.
-If you prefer the command line see [this guide](https://github.com/monome/norns-image/blob/master/readme-usbdisk.md).
+If etcher does not work for you, or if you prefer the command line, see [this guide](https://github.com/monome/norns-image/blob/master/readme-usbdisk.md).

 If you'd like a visual companion to this process, steps 2 and onward are also demonstrated [in this video](https://vimeo.com/523980765#t=220s).